 Read in their entirety, these statutes establish that preventive maintenance of Alaska schools is solely the responsibility of school districts and that funding for such must be included within the district's operating budget.
 Some school districts share the duties of maintenance with another agency within the city or borough.
-The statutes in no way prohibit school districts from acting in conjunction with these associated agencies to effect all or a part of their maintenance program.
+The statutes in no way prohibit school districts from acting in conjunction with these associated agencies to affect all or a part of their maintenance program.
 However, doing so does not relieve the school board of its obligations in the areas of preventive maintenance.

-Also, based on this statutory authority, the department's capital improvement project (CIP) application does not allow capital funding for the accomplishment of preventive maintenance nor for projects caused by lack of it.
-A district requesting capital funding from either thefor both school construction fund or and major maintenance fund projects must provide "evidence that the proposed project should be a capital improvement project and not part of a preventive maintenance program, or regular custodial care program."
+Also, based on this statutory authority, the department's capital improvement project (CIP) application does not allow capital funding for the accomplishment of preventive maintenance.
+A district requesting capital funding for both school construction and major maintenance projects must provide "evidence that the proposed project should be a capital improvement project and not part of a preventive maintenance program, or regular custodial care program."
 (AS 14.11.011(b)(3))